 An Important Question

-This week people from all sorts of religious backgrounds will be filled with gratitude, sometimes in spite of difficult circumstances, but this gratitude is often short-lived.
-However, the entirety of our lives should be marked by thanksgiving.
+This week, gratitude will fill people from all sorts of religious backgrounds.
+Sometimes may be in difficult circumstances, but this gratitude is often short-lived.
+However, Thanksgiving marks the entirety of our lives.
 And this thanksgiving should not simply be a generic feeling of gratitude.
 So what does it mean to give thanks in a way that is biblical?
 Thankfully, the Bible offers us help here.

-Psalm 100 is one passage that teaches us why we are to give thanks to God and ascribe to Him the worship that only He is due.
-It is filled with imperatives to praise and thank God, but at its center, we see why we are compelled to praise Him.
+Psalm 100 is one passage that teaches us why we are to give thanks to God.
+The text teaches us to ascribe to him the worship that only he is due.
+It is filled with imperatives to praise and thank God, but at its center, we see why we are compelled to praise him.

-Verse 3 tells us that the God who fashioned us is not only the Creator and Sustainer of all things but that He has looked down on wretched sinners like us and not been ashamed to call us His own.
-“We are His people and the sheep of His pasture” (v.
+Verse 3 tells us that the God who fashioned us is not only the Creator and Sustainer of all things but that he has looked down on wretched sinners like us and not been ashamed to call us his own.
+“We are his people and the sheep of his pasture” (v.
 3).
-In other passages, God likens us to sheep under the care of the Great Shepherd (Heb 10:20).
-Although we deserve for the Shepherd to bring down the rod of justice on us, in His grace, God’s rod struck down Christ in our place.
+In other passages, God likens us to sheep under the care of the Great Shepherd (Hebrews 10:20).
+Although we deserve for the Shepherd to bring down the rod of justice on us, in his grace, God’s rod struck down Christ in our place.
 Now, through faith in Christ, we can enter the pasture of the only Shepherd in whose arms we truly find safety and rest.

-Psalm 23 also portrays the relationship of God to His people as a shepherd to his sheep.
-It tells of God protecting, comforting, and delighting in His people.
-We are the people in His pasture who He leads beside still waters.
-Similarly, Jesus is pictured as the Good Shepherd who came to lay down His life for the sheep (Jn 10:11).
-He then rose from the grave in victory, and those whom He saves will never be snatched out of His hand.
+Psalm 23 also portrays the relationship of God to his people as a shepherd to his sheep.
+It tells of God protecting, comforting, and delighting in his people.
+We are the people in his pasture whom he leads beside still waters.
+Similarly, Jesus is pictured as the Good Shepherd who came to lay down his life for the sheep (John 10:11).
+He then rose from the grave in victory, and those whom he saves will never be snatched out of his hand.
 What a cause for thanksgiving to God!

 A Good and Faithful God

 Psalm 100 closes by pondering God’s goodness.
-The psalmist speaks to God’s character, and he repeats one of the most common ascriptions of praise in the Old Testament: “His steadfast love endures forever, and his faithfulness to all generations.”
+The psalmist speaks to God’s character.
+He repeats one of the most common ascriptions of praise in the Old Testament: “His steadfast love endures forever, and his faithfulness to all generations.”
 Our love is prone to grow cold and our lives are plagued with instances of unfaithfulness, yet we see that God does not stop loving us.
-We do not have to fear Him changing His mind.
-We are fully known and fully loved.
-His commitment to His people does not waver, even when we are faithless.
+We do not have to fear him changing his mind.
+God fully loves and knows us.
+His commitment to his people does not waver, even when we are faithless.

 So let the time set aside this week to gather with friends and family be rightly directed.
-Maybe this week can help you establish a new rhythm of rejoicing and giving thanks in all circumstances (1 Thess 5:16–18).
-And may we live to proclaim the gospel so that others might know God and enter His gates with thanksgiving.
+Maybe this week can help you establish a new rhythm of rejoicing and giving thanks in all circumstances (1 Thessalonians 5:16–18).
+And may we live to proclaim the gospel so that others might know God and enter his gates with thanksgiving.